 Thank you for your support.
-You are ambassadors of the Community Bank® model and of the tangible benefits it brings to our community.
-We want you to help us spread the word and to encourage others to;
+You should be extremely proud of the commitment your company has made to our local community.
+We want you to help us spread the word and to encourage others to:

-Support the bank that supports your community.
+Support the bank that Supports your community.

-HDCEL announces a dividend of 5¢ per share, fully franked and payable to all shareholders in late October 2015.
-This will be our 12th successive dividend allocation and hopefully reminds our shareholders of the solid investment they made while supporting their local community.
+HDCEL announces a dividend of 5¢ per share, fully franked and payable to all shareholders in late October 2016.
+This will be our 13th successive dividend allocation and hopefully reminds our shareholders of the solid investment they made while supporting their local community.

-Just as shareholders have benefited from the success of our company, our total community return, including dividends, is over \$3 million since 2001.
+Just as shareholders have benefited from the success of our company, our total community return, including dividends, is over \$3.2 million since 2001.
 This is capital that has stayed in our community because of your generous support for our Community Bank® branches.